-The recommended maintenance requirements for most cladding and roofing products should be included in the manufacturer or supplier warranty documents.
+The recommended maintenance requirements for most cladding and roofing products should be included in the manufacturer or supplier warranty documents such as the Master Painters Guarantee.
 In addition, the maintenance requirements for metal roofing and cladding products are detailed in the NZ Metal Roof and Wall Cladding CoP.